ibm-cloud-docs/activity-tracker/api_configuration.md

 # Managing views programmatically
 {: #api_configuration}

 You can use the *Configuration REST API* to programmatically manage views and alerts.
+For details on the LogDNA Configuration API and its parameters, see the [LogDNA documentation](https://docs.logdna.com/reference#getting-started-with-the-configuration-api).
 {:shortdesc}

 - You can use the **POST** method to create a view, or create a view and attach an alert to it.
 - You can use the **PUT** method to modify an existing view, and alerts that are attached to views.
 - You can use the **DELETE** method to delete a view and associated alerts.

+When using the **POST** method, the `name` parameter is always required.
+The `name` parameter defines the name of the new view.

+When using the **PUT** method, you must specify the `name` and `viewid`.
+In these examples, replace `<VIEWID>` with the ID returned when you created your view.

+For the **DELETE** method, you must specify the `viewid` of the view to be deleted.

+## Authentication
+{: #api_configuration-authentication}

+The LogDNA Configuration API uses a service key in the header to provide authentication.
+HTTP headers are the part of the API request and response that contain the meta-data associated with the API request and response.

+You can pass the service key in the header parameter (`-H`) of your requests.
+Alternatively, you can pass service key in the username element (`-u`) of the request and leave the password value blank or empty.
+{: note}

+In these examples `<SERVICE_KEY>` is the [service key](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-service_keys) for your {{site.data.keyword.at_full_notm}} instance.

 ## Configuration API endpoints
 {: #api_configuration-endpoints}

-There are two types of configuration API endpoints: public and private.
+There are two types of LogDNA Configuration API endpoints: public and private.

 ### Public API endpoints
 {: #api_configuration-endpoints-public}

-The following table shows the public API endpoints:
+The following table shows the LogDNA public API endpoints:

 | Region                   |  Public Endpoint                                   |
 |--------------------------|----------------------------------------------------|